pranavpr/cardinfo.github.io/_posts/2019-04-27-best-credit-cards-for-first-timers-in-india.md

 ### ICICI Platinum Credit Card

-{% include image.html image="icici-platinum-credit-card.jpg" alt="ICICI Platinum Credit Card" class="cc-center" %}
+{% include image.html image="icici-platinum-credit-card.jpg" alt="ICICI Platinum Credit Card" class="cc-center mb-3" %}

 ICICI Platinum Credit Card, though not very good at rewards, is easiest to get issued.
 ICICI keeps on running [great promotions](https://www.icicibank.com/offers/categories/credit-card.page) every month with huge number of online and offline partners.
 This card can also be your stepping step for getting [Amazon Pay ICICI Bank credit card](/amazon-pay-icici-bank-credit-card-review/) which is invite only as of now.